ViewComponent/view_component/docs/api.md

 Configuration for generators.

-Defaults to `false` unless otherwise stated.
+All options under this namespace default to `false` unless otherwise stated.

 Always generate a component with a sidecar directory: